-In today’s post, using many factors, I am going to tell you what I believe to be the top 10 tanks in military history.
+In the paragraphs below, using many different factors, I will share my list of the top 10 tanks in military history.
 The many factors will include:

 The Panzer IV was designed and manufactured in the 1930’s.
 It was one of the primary German tanks during World War II.
 It was fast and could travel up to 26 MPH.
 It was originally supposed to be a support tank for the Panzer III’s, but the maneuverability and speed made it a top tank for the Germans.

 The Panzer IV could well be described as the workhorse of the German Panzer arm.

 Classed originally as a close-support tank for panzer regiments its short, stubby 75mm gun fired high explosive and smoke rounds as required.
 At around 18 tons it was the heaviest front line tank in German service at the outbreak of war but, apart from the suspension, bore a strong family likeness to the Panzer III.
 Various improvements were introduced over the years but the most significant, dating from the winter of 1941/1942, was the fitting of the much longer 75mm KwK 40 which, at a stroke, made the Panzer IV one of the most powerful tanks on the battlefield. ~ Tank Museum

 This great tank was first made in the mid to late 1940’s.
 Some are still in use even today.
 While it is not the best at maneuvering, it makes up for it with firepower.
 There have been multiple designs, and it has been used by many U.K. allies.
 One test Centurion actually survived an atomic test.